 Operator obligations in facility management require specific qualifications.
 Responsible persons should have expertise in areas such as occupational safety and fire protection.
 In practice, this often means that regular training is necessary to meet current legal requirements.
 However, many companies underestimate the effort involved in these training sessions or assume that one-time training is sufficient.

-Implementation of Effective Risk Management
+Implementing Effective Risk Management

-Identification of risks in the operation of buildings and facilities
+Identification of Risks in the Operation of Buildings and Facilities

 The first phase of risk management involves systematically identifying potential risks.
 This includes not only technical defects but also organizational weaknesses or insufficient training.
 A common problem is the assumption that all risks are already known or that they only need to be checked sporadically.
 In practice, however, the opposite is often true: many operators overlook critical points, which can lead to significant liability risks.